elenbeilina/TravelAgency/README.md

 # TravelAgency

-TravelAgency project is demonstrating how to implement Travel agency fanctions.
+TravelAgency project is demonstrating how to implement Travel agency functions.

 # What's inside
 This project is based on [Spring Boot](http://projects.spring.io/spring-boot/) and uses these packages :